 7. Wrist Sunflower Tattoo

 The wrist has been one of the most popular placements for tattoos for decades.
 That’s because they can be easily covered or shown off.
 Plus, they are always visible to you when you want to see them.
 Your wrist is the ideal place for a winding sunflower tattoo that wraps around your wrist.

 8. Ankle Sunflower Tattoo

 Your ankle suits smaller tattoos, as well as ones with a delicate and feminine feel.
 When designing a sunflower tattoo for your ankle, take into account the natural curve of your heel and lower leg.
 For the best result, your tattoo should follow this line.
 Add extra floral details like leaves or stems to give your ink movement and life.

 9. Foot Sunflower Tattoo

 Like an ankle tattoo, a foot tattoo requires careful planning and placement to get the best result.
 Foot tattoos are popular with women all over the world because they have a sexy and free-spirited feel.
 You can show them off in a pair of heels or sandals.
-However, bear in mind that foot tattoos are high on the pain scale, so you could choose a smaller and simpler sunflower design to cut down the time you spend under the needle.
+However, bear in mind that foot tattoos are high on the tattoo pain chart scale, so you could choose a smaller and simpler sunflower design to cut down the time you spend under the needle.

 10. Back Sunflower Tattoo

 Your back is the ideal canvas for more extensive and more detailed inkings as it is broader and flatter than most parts of your body.
 As a result, your artist can add more details like color and shading to bring your sunflower tattoo to life.
 Many women choose a sunflower design that follows the line of their spine, as this creates an organic and natural result that flatters the body.